yoyoberenguer/MagicSpriteSheet/README.md

      pixels block's size.
 14 - convert your sprite in sepia.
 Change the tone of your animation toward a smooth
      sepia effect
 15 - Greyscale effect.
-All will gray !
+All will be sadly gray !
 16 - Inverse effect, Inverse the sprites color

 ```